frankburgs/main/notes/notes_network.md

 - A device that accesses the server is known as a client.
 - A node that accesses the server to get on the network is known as a client.
 - All devices that can send, receive, & create info on a network are nodes.

+# Network protocols
+- There are thousands but they all do the same 3 things,security, encryption, authentication, transportation.
+- Early languages IPX, SPX, Appletalk
+- Modern NetBIOS, NetBEUI, TCP/IP

+# Domain name system (DNS, tcp/53, udp/53, zone transfers)
+- Phonebook of the internet, DNS cache is a record of all the queries made to a DNS server by a browser.
+- UDP most common for queries.
+- udp/67 BOOTP/DHCP bootstrap protocol
+- DNS server, adding a TXT record verifies domain ownership, canonical name record (C-record) specifies name.

 # FTP (File Transfer Protocol)
 - tcp/20 active mode data, tcp/21 control
 - Authenticates with username & password, some systems use generic logins.